drvinhhoang/drvinhhoang/README.md

 ##### SwiftUI, AVFounddation, AVKit, Local notification

 Minimalist pomodoro timer, with nature sounds, local notification, haptic feedback, play sound in background.
+I made this project in 10 days.
+Since I don't have a degree in technology.
+I need to have something to show my ability.
+So, I give myself 10 days to build this project.
+I did everything my self, from design, to publish to Appstore.
+It quite stressfull, but after all, it's done.
+It's just a tiny achivement, like a drop of water in the ocean.
+I know that, I have to learn much much more if I want to become a well rounded developer.

 <img src="Images/focusInNature/focusInNatureGreen_iphone12black_portrait.png" width="220" >&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="Images/focusInNature/setting.png" width="220" >&nbsp;&nbsp;&nbsp;<img src="Images/focusInNature/screen.gif" width="220" style="margin-bottom: 200px;" >